Free half-hour webinars, each followed by 10 minutes Q&A

-See below for the schedule for the next few months
+Scroll down for the Zoom link and the schedule for the next few monthsi

-This is a fantastic opportunity to make our wildlife better known.
+This series is a fantastic opportunity to get to know our wildlife better and to spread our knowledge to visitors to our region.

-Even many Australians – including any in the tour industry have little idea of our biodiversity or how special the area surrounding Brisbane is for wildlife experiences.
+Many of our visitors, but also many Queenslanders – including many in the tour industry – do not fully appreciate how special the area surrounding Brisbane is for wildlife experiences.

 In 2032, there will be a lot of visitors to SE Queensland for the Olympics.
 Many of these will want to see something of our wildlife while they are here.